robin-rondeau/OutlookJunkCleaner/README.md

 - **LLM-provider portability.** A small custom C# host drives the cron run against any provider (default: Anthropic Claude).
 To swap providers later, write a second `IAgentDriver` and change one env var.
 No other piece changes.
+- **Prompt-injection hardening.** Email content is attacker-controlled.
+The host classifies one message at a time with a fresh LLM context (no cross-message contamination), feeds the LLM a server-side-sanitized payload (HTML stripped, unicode-formatting code points removed, links/images extracted into structured fields) wrapped in a per-run random delimiter, and forces the LLM into an output-constrained tool schema (`{action, confidence, reason}`) so it cannot freely call mailbox-mutating tools.
+The host translates the classification into the appropriate MCP call.
+The MCP server additionally refuses ids it didn't surface in this session.

 See `PLAN.md` for the design rationale.